justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 Behind this inauspicious URL hides an entire realm of secrets.
 It is a gateway to a world that I've only had the vaguest idea of.
 Let me explain.

-The part of the radio spectrum that you're probably most familiar with is 88 &ndash; 108 and 530 &ndash; 1700 MHz: the FM and AM bands that you can receive from your radio in your car or at home.
+The parts of the radio spectrum that you're probably most familiar with are 88 &ndash; 108 and 530 &ndash; 1700 MHz: the FM and AM bands that you can receive from your radio in your car or at home.
 You probably also know that there's a huge usable radio spectrum outside of this.
-You've heard of HAM radio, shortwave radio, CB, etc. These are all located in areas of the spectrum not receivable by your home radio.
-Typically, you would need specialized equipment to pick them up: perhaps a HAM radio setup costing thousands of dollars.
+You've heard of HAM radio, shortwave radio, CB, VHF, etc. These are all located in areas of the spectrum not receivable by your home radio (actually, not quite&mdash;the bands that you can receive on your home radio occupy a small portion of the larger VHF band).
+Typically, you would need specialized equipment to pick them up: perhaps a HAM radio setup costing thousands of dollars, or at least a cheaper handheld receiver.

 ## What is SDR?

 Now imagine a friend of yours had a radio capable of picking up this wider spectrum of signals.
 You could go over and listen with her, but the two of you would have to agree what frequency you want to tune the radio to&mdash;you can only listen to one frequency at a time.
 Enter *SDR*&mdash;"software-defined radio".
-With SDR, the radio is a computer chip that listens to a huge portion of the radio spectrum and sends the entire signal to the computer it's attached to.
+With SDR, the radio is a computer chip that listens to a huge portion of the radio spectrum at once and sends the entire signal to the computer it's attached to.
 Software running on the computer pulls out the frequency it wants.
 Thanks to this fact, multiple users can use&mdash;and tune&mdash;the radio simutaneously, each to whatever frequency they want.

-This brings us pack to the website above: The Amateur Radio Club at the University of Twente in the Netherlands happens to run an SDR, and they have it [hooked up to a public web interface](http://websdr.ewi.utwente.nl:8901/?tune=198AM).
+This brings us back to the website above: The Amateur Radio Club at the University of Utwente in the Netherlands happens to run an SDR, and they have it [hooked up to a public web interface](http://websdr.ewi.utwente.nl:8901/?tune=198AM).
 This means that anyone in the world can connect to their website and tune the radio to whatever frequency desired.
 Go ahead, click that link.
 You'll find yourself listening to the BBC.
 Except you're listening to the BBC broadcast by a low-frequency high-power transmitter located in Worcestershire, England (originally built in 1934), picked up by an antenna at the University of Twente in the Netherlands, and streamed to you over the internet.
 Cool, huh?

 Note: From here on we're going to be using kHz (kilohertz) instead of of MHz (megahertz) since we'll be discussing frequencies much lower than those received by your home radio.
 1 MHz = 1000 kHz.

-Their radio can pick up the the Low Frequency range from 30 - 300 kHz that militaries use to communicate with submarines under the ocean.
+Utwente's radio can pick up the the Low Frequency range from 30 - 300 kHz that militaries use to communicate with submarines under the ocean.
 It can pick up the various amateur HAM radio bands scattered between 1800 kHz and 29000 kHz.
 It can pick up a whole world of commercial and hobbyist AM radio stations that aren't like the ones you can tune into on your home radio.
 Because of their lower frequency, the signals travel much farther, and there are complicated schedules dictating who is allowed to transmit on what frequency at what times&mdash;so you might find an AM station that only transmits for an hour once a week, and the next hour it's a different station coming from another country on the same frequency.
 It can pick up coded broadcasts from foreign intelligence agencies.

 # Tech Notes